gmrrz/Windows11_Digital_Investigation/README.md

 - This project demonstrates a digital forensic investigation conducted in a Windows 11 environment.
 The goal is to simulate the process of collecting, preserving, and analyzing digital evidence in a controlled setting.

+> Note: This lab reflects my early learning process in forensic imaging and verification.
+> Feedback was incorporated to improve documentation and methodology.
+> All experiments were performed on educational/test devices only.

 ## Environment Setup

 - **Host OS:** Windows 11 / Linux